statico/dotfiles/README.md

 - The `**` recursive operator and qualifiers like `(.)` and `(/)` for globbing are essential, like `rm **/.DS_Store`

 - Legacy.
-I started using it in 2003 or so when it was edgy to do so.
+I started using Zsh in 2003 or so when it was edgy to do so.

 ### Common Tricks